The SAVT is excited to launch our Kudos Program! This program allows anyone (RVT, DVM,…

 (Pictured is Lacey and her sheep, Snowy after trimming her hooves)

 Paige Matheson grew up in Saskatoon and always wanted to work with animals from a young age but not as a veterinarian.
 When she came across the Veterinary Technology program she knew it was a perfect fit because RVTs are involved in so many aspects of Veterinary Medicine.
-Paige and her fiancé have one cat, Vanna, a Great Pyrenees named Lucy who they adopted in 2015 and a mischievous rabbit, Wish.
-Paige wants to give a shout out to Lucy for her patience while she was learning to bandage and take TPRs.
+Paige and her fiancé have one cat, Vanna, the Great Pyrenees named Lucy who they adopted in 2015 and a mischievous rabbit, Wish.
+Paige wants to give a shout-out to Lucy for her patience while she was learning to bandage and take TPRs.
 Paige also collects coins and has an extensive collection of pennies!
-Paige is ecstatic to be joining the team at Forest Grove Veterinary Clinic and to work with family pets.
+Paige is ecstatic to be joining the team at Forest Grove Veterinary Clinic and working with family pets.